josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🦎_strict_migration_helps_modern_enslavers.md

 ---

-## 🧨 Racialisation intensifies under containment
+## 🧨 Racialisation Intensifies Under Containment

 The more people are trapped in illegality, the easier it becomes to justify their mistreatment.